Buy Bitcoin with Up Bank

 2. Create your exchange account

-Get the PayID and any reference details from the exchange deposit screen.
+4. Get the PayID or bank deposit details from the exchange

 6. Wait for funds to arrive